LimeSurvey/LimeSurvey/question_templates/README.md

 ## The folder structure

-To be able to work the question template needs a dedicatet structure.
+To be able to work the question template needs a dedicated structure.

 It is rather important, because otherwise the framework would not be able to get the files from the correct location.
 This would lead to massive errors and we already have enough of that.